 Leafy Greens contain Calcium, Vitamins A, B, C and K, Magnesium, Iron, Protein, Potassium and Dietary Fiber.
 Leafy Greens perfect for diabetic meal plans.
 One cup of raw or a half cup of cooked vegetables consist of 5g carbohydrates.
 These are some of vegetables that can use for your daily diet plan

-SPINACH The American Diabetes Association mentions Spinach is supper food for diabetic.
+SPINACH The American Diabetes Association mentions Spinach is supper food for the diabetic.
 It must include your diabetic meal plans.
-It is very low in calories and fats 100 g of row leaves provides just 23 calories 100 g of fresh spinach provides 402% of daily vitamin K requirements and it is also good source of omega-3 fatty acid.
-People with diabetes, it is important to note that spinach contains an antioxidant known as alpha-lipoid acid which has been shown to lower glucose level and increase insulin sensitivity.
+It is very low in calories and fats 100 g of row leaves provide just 23 calories 100 g of fresh spinach provides 402% of daily vitamin K requirements and it is also a good source of omega-3 fatty acid.
+People with diabetes, it is important to note that spinach contains an antioxidant known as alpha-lipoic acid which has been shown to lower glucose levels and increase insulin sensitivity.

-KALE Fiber and antioxidants in the kale fight against the diabetic.130g of cooked kale provides about 2.5 g fiber.
-Antioxidants known as alpha-lipiod acid help reduce glucose level and increase insulin sensitivity.
+KALE Fiber and antioxidants in the kale fight against the diabetic.130g of cooked kale provide about 2.5 g fiber.
+Antioxidants are known as alpha-lipoid acid help reduce glucose levels and increase insulin sensitivity.

-COLLARD GREENS One cup of collard green consist 8 grams of fiber and antioxidant.
-Simply you can add them to your diabetic meal planes.
+COLLARD GREENS One cup of collard green consist of 8 grams of fiber and antioxidants.
+Simply you can add them to your diabetic meal plans.